-(a) the clearing of native vegetation as defined under that Act; and vegetation clearing offence means an offence against a vegetation clearing provision.
+(a) the clearing of native vegetation as defined under that Act; and assessable development prescribed under section 232(1) (b) of that Act.

+vegetation clearing offence means an offence against a vegetation clearing provision.

 vegetation clearing provision means the Planning Act, section 578(1), 580(1), 581, 582 or 594(1) to the extent the provision relates to the clearing of vegetation.